Updated by 09.06.2023

-The threat of identity and financial data theft lurks around every corner in the world of today.
+The threat of identity and financial data theft lurks around every corner in the world today.

 So much of what we do on a daily basis now involves using our debit or credit cards.
 There’s a whole lot to consider, as a merchant, when you’re trying to set up the multi-layered ways by which you’ll safeguard your customers’ payment information and data.

 The most basic, elemental thing you can do is to have in place an Address Verification Service (AVS).
-This is the most rudimentary safeguard for credit card payments processing.
-It simply double checks to see that the address entered by the customer on the payments page matches up with the credit card’s billing address.
-If they don’t match up, there’s a strong probability that a fraud is being attempted.
+This is the most rudimentary safeguard for credit card payment processing.
+It simply double-checks to see that the address entered by the customer on the payments page matches up with the credit card’s billing address.
+If they don’t match up, there’s a strong probability that fraud is being attempted.